oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_backups.html.markdown

 * `compartment_id` - (Optional) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
 The match is not case sensitive.
 * `state` - (Optional) A filter to return only resources that match the given lifecycle state exactly.
+* `type` - (Optional) A filter to return only backups that matches with the given type of Backup.

 ## Attributes Reference